xuanngo2001/xcalendar/firefox/readme.txt

 DESCRIPTION
 ======================
 xCalendar is a plug-in for Firefox browser.
-It displays each month of the calendar year on the top of the status bar.
+It displays the calendar on the top of the status bar.
-It simplifies meetings scheduling.
+It makes it easier to schedule meetings.

 USAGE